hkhamm/mongodb/README.md

 ### Usage

-**Add a memo:** Enter a date in the Date field and optionally add a memo text into the memo text field.
+**Add a memo:** Enter a date in the date field and optionally add a memo text into the memo text field.
 Then press the green plus button to add it.
 Memos are added to the list in ascending order by date.

 **Remove a memo:** Click on the red trash button next to the memo you want to remove.